 Letter of Permission (LOP)

-Students wishing to take courses at another university and have that course considered as a credit toward your Guelph degree, you may be eligible to do so through the Letter of Permission.
-Students are permitted to take a maximum of 2.5 credits on a Letter of Permission and must have a GPA of 60% or better.
-You are encouraged to meet with a program counsellor before beginning the process.
+If you wish to enrol in a course at another university and have that course considered as a credit toward your Guelph degree, you may be eligible to do so through the Letter of Permission process.
+You are permitted to take a maximum of 2.5 credits on a Letter of Permission and must have a cumulative GPA of 60% or better.
+Given the complexity of these requests, you must meet with a Program Counsellor before beginning the process.
 We will review the required steps, including how to have courses evaluated and approved by a faculty member.